mlverse/torch/content/start/guess_the_correlation/index.markdown

 # Work with batches

-Now, we've done so much, but you haven't actually *seen* any of the scatterplots yet!
+Now, we've done so much work already, but you haven't actually *seen* any of the scatterplots yet!
 The reason we've been waiting until now is that we want to show a bunch of them at a time, and for that, we need to know how to handle *batches* of data.

 So let's create a `DataLoader` object from the training set.
-We'll soon use it to train the model, but right now, we'll just ask it for the first batch.
+We'll soon use it to train the model, but right now, we'll just plot the first batch.

-A `DataLoader` needs to know where to get the data -- namely, from the `Dataset` it gets passed --, as well as how big a batch should be.
+A `DataLoader` needs to know where to get the data -- namely, from the `Dataset` it gets passed --, as well as how many items should go in a batch.
 Optionally, it can return data in random order (`shuffle = TRUE`).

 ```r